-The District map is depicted in EXHIBIT C. The District does not anticipate inclusion or exclusion requests in the coming year.
+A copy of the current map of the District is attached as EXHIBIT C. The District does not anticipate inclusion or exclusion requests in the coming year.

 4. PUBLIC IMPROVEMENTS

 The District will be primarily concerned with the provision of public improvements and services within the boundaries of the District; however, there may be instances to provide improvements or services outside of the boundaries of the District.
 The District shall have the authority to provide these improvements and services, but the revenue-raising powers of the District to recoup the costs of extraterritorial improvements and services shall be as limited by state law.